-With our office situated less than a minute away from Chancery Lane station (Exit 4), we provide a friendly, reliable, honest, affordable and professional immigration service.
+With our office situated less than a minute away from Chancery Lane station (Exit 4) - in the City of London, we provide a friendly, reliable, honest, affordable and professional immigration service.
 You can be rest assured that you will be getting the best immigration service in London and indeed the UK.

-Feel free to speak with one immigration lawyers based in the city of London on 020 3744 2797.
-Alternatively, you may send us your immigration enquiry using our contact form or send us an email on email@example.com.
-We offer a free immigration assessment on the initial call, we encourage you to take advantage of this as it is confirmation of whether you can proceed with your application or whether there are no merits.
+Feel free to speak with one of our immigration lawyers based in the city of London on 020 3744 2797.
+Alternatively, you may send us your immigration enquiry using our contact form at the right hand side of this page or send us an email on email@example.com.
+We offer a free immigration assessment on the initial call and we encourage you to take advantage of this.
+Using this service, we are able to confirm whether or not you can proceed with your application with regards to its merits.
+We would normally not accept to take a case we have no prospect of winning whatsoever.
 We will give an honest opinion on your situation so that you can decide whether you wish to proceed.

-Our UK immigration team is made up of top lawyers that are highly recommended, highly sort after and are ranked as top UK immigration lawyers.
-We have over 30 years combined experience in immigration, human rights and nationality law.
+Our UK immigration team is made up of top lawyers that are highly recommended, highly sort after and are ranked as top UK wide immigration lawyers.
+We have over 40 years combined experience in immigration, human rights and nationality law.

 We boast of one highest success rates among other immigration law firms in London.
 The reason is simple, we do not just accept a case because the client is willing to throw money at it, we only accept cases that have a good prospect of succeeding.
 For us, our pride and integrity is more important than financial gains.
 We also operate on the principles of fairness and transparency especially when it comes to costs.

-We are one of the United Kingdom's top immigration lawyers and immigration appeal lawyers.
+We are one of the UK's top immigration lawyers and immigration appeal lawyers.
 We are competent and regulated to advice on a broad range of immigration issues including Appeals and Refusals, Judicial Review referral, Spouse Visas, Student Visas, Work Permit Visas, Indefinite Leave to Remain, EEA Applications, Asylum and Human Rights, British Citizenship, All types of visas, Business Immigration Visas, Entrepreneur Visas and Investor Visas.
-Our top immigration advisors and lawyers are here to assist.
+Our top immigration advisers and lawyers are here to assist.

 For settled persons in the UK, or British nationals looking to bring their overseas spouse (partner/husband or wife) or other family members to join them in the UK and gain a residence permit or a permanent residence, our top immigration lawyers have the knowledge, experience and technical know-how to win your application; providing practical advice and representation.
 Solicitors tailor the best immigration advice for clients on an individual basis.

-Our lawyers get involved all the way throughout the process and absolve all the stress from our clients.
-Immigration solicitors as well as business immigration issues.
+Our lawyers get involved all the way throughout the process and absorb all the stress from our clients.
+Business immigration solicitors and specialists assist with your business immigration issues.
 If you are looking to live and work in the UK, our immigration experts are able to advice you based on your current situation.

 We do not shy away from complex business immigration related issues as well.
 We advise on Investors Visas, Entrepreneur Visas, Sponsor Licences, illegal working compliance, Points Based System, Sponsor Skilled Workers, Global Migration Planning, Temporary Workers, Education Institutions, Transfer Within the European Union, Refusal and Judicial Reviews, Sole Representatives.